X

 1. Alcohol or drug use

 Using recreational drugs or alcohol on a constant basis can not only exacerbate existing mental health problems but can also cause new ones to develop.
 When a person sufferers from both a mental health problem and drug or alcohol abuse it’s known as co-occuring disorder and can be serious, especially if it’s allowed to develop over time.
-Should a person want to get treatment for co-occuring disorder, the good news is that there are various treatment options available, many of which are highly successful.
+Should a person want to get treatment for a co-occuring disorder, the good news is that there are various treatment options available, many of which are highly successful.
 However, like with all medical treatment, it can take time to work and be effective.

 1. Being unable to form healthy relationships